mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 In December, I published an article about [encountering a phony writer on Upwork](/upwork-scammer/).
 I thought the piece might attract the attention of other freelance writers, so I included a little self-advertisement in the article's footer.
 It encouraged readers to email me if they were looking for writing work.

-This strategy generated two applications, but neither one was strong enough for me to start a paid trial.
+This strategy generated two applications, but neither one was strong enough to initiate a paid trial.

 {% assign fig_caption = "Mini job announcement in my [blog post about a phony freelance writer](/upwork-scammer/)" | markdownify | remove: "<p>" | remove: "</p>" %}